How Gender and Birth Order Affect Educational attainment Inequality within-Families: Evidence from Benin: Structural Model of Educational Attainment Choice

-To do inference on the parameters $(\alpha_{(t)})_{t = 1}^{N_c}$ associated with birth order, the model and data moments are matched across different birth orders.
-This process entails normalizing $\alpha_{(N_c)}$ and estimating $(\alpha_{(t)})_{t = 1}^{N_c - 1}$ by comparing the model's predictions to the observed data regarding the difference in educational attainment between $t^{th}$ and $(t + 1)^{th}$ born children.

-To do inference on the parameters $p_1$, $p_{fb, d}$, and $p_{sb, d}$, the data moments and the model moments on the proportion of educated firstborn children, firstborn daughter, and second born daughters are matched with the model moments.
+To do inference on the parameters in $\delta^{\text{low}}$, the model and data moments are matched across various gender compositions.
+This process involves normalizing the parameter $\gamma$ to 0.5 and estimating $\theta_1^{\text{low}}$ by matching the model's predictions with the observed data in terms of the difference in educational attainment for daughters and sons from households with both genders.
+For the inference on the parameters $(\alpha_{(t)}^{\text{low}})_{t = 1}^{N_c}$ associated with birth order, the model and data moments are matched across different birth orders.
+This process entails normalizing $\alpha_{(N_c)^{\text{low}}}$ to 0 and estimating $(\alpha_{(t)}^{\text{low}})_{t = 1}^{N_c - 1}$ by comparing the model's predictions to the observed data regarding the difference in educational attainment between $t^{th}$ and $(t + 1)^{th}$ born children.
+For the parameters $\delta^{high}$, and $(\alpha_{(t)}^{high})_{t = 1}^{N_c}$, the data moments and the model moments on the proportion of educated firstborn children from one gender households, firstborn daughter, and second born daughters from mix gender households are matched with the model moments.